qilimanjaro-tech/qililab/doc/library/Documentation/Runcards/buses.rst

     signal_generator: rs_1
     port: 100

+.. _cont:

 Continous
 ***********
-No pulses required, just the system control is turned on and setup with the desired parameters.
+This type of buses doesn't require any pulse sequence, just the system control is turned on and setup with the desired parameters.
+There is no time awareness it is always on.

 Current bias Bus
 --------------------